 With the fundamental changes to traditional retail sales in the past year, a sure-fire retail industry trend for 2021 will be the rise of alternative business models.
 One example that has been gaining popularity are subscription boxes, which allow businesses to access repeat business to busy consumers while gathering data to ensure those consumers enjoy their experience and continue to utilize their subscription/purchases.

 A growing array of brands are starting to make products available on a subscription basis, blurring the lines between rentals, sales, and subscriptions.
 Businesses utilize these models to help consumers break down payments and provide them with a way to get a hold of items before an additional purchase.
 Many clothing subscription boxes allow you to try on items, purchase those you enjoy most, and send back the remaining.

 Even Apple has taken on rental/subscriptions; Apple sells its gear and allows consumers to break up purchases into monthly allotments, making large sales more palatable.
 Retailers such as Nordstrom, Macy’s, Eileen Fisher, Walmart, and Patagonia are now adopting these same methods for clothing, tools, and more.

 While it seems like a state of normalcy may be on the horizon for 2021, these trends will surely continue to rise.
 If you’re ready to work with an industry leader who can keep your operations on top of the biggest trends, it’s time you invested in innovative retail POS software solutions.

-The General Store offers the best in breed software and hardware solutions, providing e-commerce integrations with leading providers such as WooCommerce and Nitrosell, as well as payments facilitation with leading payment processors.
+The General Store offers the best in breed software and hardware solutions, providing e-commerce integrations with leading providers such as WooCommerce, as well as payments facilitation with leading payment processors.
 Our all-in-one solution is designed to meet all your point of sale needs in-store and online.

 Contact the sales team at The General Store to learn more about solutions to stay